-To get all the features of Enjin’s content editor, you should use the HTML module, since with the News/Blog module you won’t have access to all of them.
+To get all the features of Enjin’s content editor, you should use the HTML module since with the News/Blog module you won’t have access to all of them.
 So basically, you’ll be working with the WYSIWYG editor.
-The Enjin website creator is quite simple to use, and it will help you add various types of media to your content, including videos and images.
+The Enjin website builder is quite simple to use, and it will help you add various types of media to your content, including videos and images.

-Enjin is home to 343 layouts.
+Enjin is home to more than 350 layouts.
 All of these layouts are divided into two main categories – official (300) and community (43) layouts.
 There are also three types of themes depending on the plan you’re using.
 By selecting Premium themes, you’ll get access to 159 different designs.
 The Advanced plan allows you to use all 343 layouts, while the Free plan offers 57 of them.

-If you’re not sure which theme you should use for your website, there are several theme categories that will help you narrow your choices down.
+If you’re not sure which one of Enjine templates you should use for your website, there are several theme categories that will help you narrow your choices down.
 Namely, you can browse through themes that predominantly use dark colours.
 There are also transparent and tech themes, and for Enjin guild websites, there’s a separate category – guild-fantasy.

 Do keep in mind that the theme editor is one of the features available for the first 14 days of opening your account.
 After that, your trial period will expire, and with your plan downgraded to a free plan, you won’t be able to change so many things in your site’s design.

-The option of experimenting with your site’s design is one of the things I must emphasize in this Enjin review, and the themes offered are of decent quality.
-However, there’s a problem with Enjin themes and their mobile friendliness.
+The option of experimenting with your site’s design is one of the things I must emphasise in this Enjin review, and the themes offered are of decent quality.
+However, there’s a problem with Enjin themes and their mobile-friendliness.
 Namely, the website builder is still working on making their templates mobile-friendly.
 It currently allows site admins to enable a mobile mode for site forums only.
 Check out the mobile speed test results!

 On the plus side, Enjin has built native apps for both Android and iOS devices, which makes managing your communities on the go a whole lot easier.

-With the Enjin website creator, you can easily create a Blog page.
-You should simply drag the News module to your blog page.
+With the Enjin website builder, you can easily create a Blog page.
+First, you should simply drag the News module to your blog page.
 Once you’re ready to add content to your site, you can launch the content editor from the blog page by selecting New Post – it’s as easy as that.

 Furthermore, the website creator doesn’t charge any fees for SSL certificates.
 All certificates from Enjin are valid for one year and have to be renewed after that, but Enjin promises to renew them automatically 30 days before their expiry date so that your site doesn’t experience any glitches or downtime during the renewal process.

 Unfortunately, Enjin does not provide email services.
-If you want to configure your email address so that it includes your domain name, you won’t be able to that with Enjin.
+If you want to configure your email address to include your domain name, you won’t be able to do that with Enjin.
 The website builder recommends using Google Suite.

-At the time of writing this Enjin review, 2018 is nearly over.
-Perhaps next year, the Enjin team will decide to offer email services.
+Perhaps in the future, the Enjin team will decide to offer email services.
 They’ve been online since 2009 and implemented a lot of changes over that time.
 With that in mind, they might add webmail to their list of features in the future, but for now, G Suite is the best way to go.

-General forms, on the other hand, are different from application forms because your website’s users can submit a general form as many times as they like.
+On the other hand, general forms are different from application forms because your website’s users can submit a general form as many times as they like.
 These forms are used as contact forms and can be customised to a great extent.
 You can add questions and elements to your form using the Form Builder settings.